dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 You will also be given the option to either create a new event for the selected program or view the working lists for the selected program.

-##### Selecting an program with a different tracked entity type
+##### Selecting a program with a different tracked entity type

-When your selected tracked entity is a person, as in our case we have Anna Jenkins and then you select a program that is not of type person but for example of a type Malaria case you will be seeing the following.
+When your selected tracked entity type is a person, as in our example with Anna Jenkins, and you select a program that is not of type person but for example of a type Malaria case you will be seeing the following.

 ![](resources/images/capture_app/enrollment-dash-12.png)

-You also given the option to enroll a tracked entity instance in the program you selected.
+You are also given the option to enroll a tracked entity instance in the program you selected.

 #### Deselecting the organisation unit